acm-cui/website-cui2024/attend/registration.md

 <!-- Online registration has now closed, and you must register on-site.-->
 {% endif %}

-Authors with papers accepted must register by **9th June 2024**.
+Authors with papers accepted must register no later than **8th June 2024**.
 At least one author of each accepted paper, poster, DC, or demo must be registered to attend the conference in person.
 Any submission without a corresponding registration may be withheld from publication.
 We will support remote presentations only in an emergency (i.e., VISA being denied).
 Please ensure you register at the correct rate—if you do not, you will be liable to pay the difference.
 You can revise your registration online up to one week before the conference.